June is National Lipedema Awareness Month

 In addition to the traditional four stages of Lipedema there are also several body types, known as phenotypes.
 Some people have larger thighs and hips, but no ankle cuffs (cankles) while others may have thighs, lower legs, and ankle cuffs.
 Sometimes upper arms, lower arms and lower abdomen area are involved too.
 See the different Lipedema body types on the our Lipedema page.

 Read more about Lipedema on this site.
-If you identify with Stage 4 (like me) also check our information on Lymphedema too.
+If you identify with Stage 4 (like me) also check information on Lymphedema too.

 Remember, it’s never too late to get help and there is a whole community of people like you and me wanting to help you with your Lipedema and/or Lymphedema needs.